-20th century American tractors are incredible machines.
-Large, powerful, and capable, many are still running today, working the earth from coast to coast.
+20th-century American tractors are incredible machines: large, powerful, and capable.
+Many still run today, working the earth from coast to coast as they cultivate food and preserve a way of life.

 Yet, they are relics from a different era in our country’s history.